paulwarren/nzde/dict/T/README.md

 <b>1</b> <i>v.</i> (Rural) [mustering] to reach a vantage point on the top of a hill or ridge.

 >  <b>NEWTON</b> Before I topped the ridge on my way out the next morning ... <i>(1969,Big Country of the North Island,196</i>)

+## TOP

+<b>1</b> <i>abbr.</i> (Rural) Traits other than Production [a dairy breeding score of 17 criteria or traits.]

+>  The information that can be gleaned from TOP, if the time is taken to use it, is of immense value. <i>(May 31, 2002,Dominion,27</i>)

+>  The inspection of cattle and the official scoring by Jersey New Zealand through the Traits Other than Production (TOP) system is another service offered.
+Animals are scored for 17 traits on a 1 to 9 basis, which gets entered on the LIC database. <i>(May 31, 2002,Dominion,29</i>)